back arrow

 /

 You’ve probably heard the term CBT therapy more times than you can count in articles, on the news, or from friends.
-But what exactly is CBT, what does it involve, and is it really the magic solution it’s often made out to be?
-This article dives into it all so you can decide whether it’s right for you and get a better idea of what to expect before you even step into a session.
+But if you find yourself wondering "whats CBT?" or what exactly is CBT therapy, what does it involve, and is it really the magic solution it’s often made out to be?
+This article dives into it all (CBT explained simply) so you can decide whether CBT treatment is right for you and get a better idea of what to expect before you even step into a session.

-CBT stands for Cognitive Behavioural Therapy.
+If you are asking what does CBT stands for, it is short for Cognitive Behavioural Therapy.
 In short, it’s a type of talking therapy that focuses on the connection between your thoughts, feelings, and behaviours.
-The core idea is simple: the way you think affects the way you feel, and the way you feel affects the way you act.
+The core CBT definition and idea is simple: the way you think affects the way you feel, and the way you feel affects the way you act.
 Change one, and you can change the others.

-In other words, if you’re constantly telling yourself “I can’t handle this,” CBT helps you spot that thought, challenge it, and replace it with something more realistic which can improve your mood, reduce stress, and help you act differently.
-It’s about taking a behavioural approach to psychological challenges, combining mental exercises with practical actions.
+In other words, if you’re constantly telling yourself “I can’t handle this,” and wondering what is cognitive behavioural therapy going to do about it, this method helps you spot that thought, challenge it, and replace it with something more realistic which can improve your mood, reduce stress, and help you act differently.
+It’s about taking a practical approach to psychological challenges in CBT psychology, combining mental exercises with practical actions.

 • Identifying unhelpful thoughts and patterns